 1 tablespoon Kosher salt

 1 small head of cabbage, red or green, thinly sliced, about 1 pound

 4 cucumbers, peeled and thinly sliced

 2-3 stalks celery, chopped

-Mix the brine ingredients in a large glass bowl and stir until sugar and salt dissolves.
+Mix the brine ingredients in a large glass bowl and stir until sugar and salt dissolve.
 Add the vegetables to the brine.
 Toss until combined.
 The brine should come close to the top of the vegetables but it does not have to cover them.
 Cover and refrigerate for several hours or overnight.
 Stir the vegetables once or twice.
 You will notice that the vegetables will shrink and the brine will eventually cover the vegetables.
-This salad will last up to a week in the refrigerator.
+This salad will last several weeks in the refrigerator.